Santi-13/obisidian-notes-vault/AI/Function Approximation.md

 #MachineLearning
 #### By: Coursera - Mathematics for Machine Learning
 ---
 When working with complex functions, computing the whole function for each value is simply not worth it, specially when working between certain values of the graph.
-For this reason, we use ***function approximation*** to create a simpler polynomial equivalent of a function segmentbl.
+For this reason, we use ***function approximation*** to create a simpler polynomial equivalent of a function segment.

 ```desmos-graph
 left=-5; right=3;